corda/corda-docs-portal/content/en/platform/corda/4.13/community/token-sdk-introduction.md

 1. Change the V number (version number) in your CorDapp's relevant Gradle file to the version you are upgrading to - such as 1.2.2

 2. Remove all references to `selection` and `money` JAR files from your build function (in many cases, Gradle).
-The functions of these JAR files have been moved into `workflows` in versions 1.2 onwards.
+The functions of these JAR files have been moved into `workflows` in versions 1.2 onward.

 3. Recompile your CorDapp.